Joel-S-Braun/SNN-Builder/README.md

 # SNN-Builder
 This is the AI builder for The Vault :: Blood Money.
 I created it in LOVE2D.
 This lets you build spiking neural networks.
-The neurons use a rudimental leaky integrate-and-fire model.
-In the future I will most likely create another repository/branch which will let you use raw save files to run the SNN without any visualisation (as is present here) however will have more in-depth API for network input/output.
-It may aso have genetic algorithims.
+To use the networks you've created, you can use the SNN Terminal to integrate the AI into ROBLOX or LOVE2D games primarily, however it should be portable to most Lua based platforms with only minor changes.

 ![ScreenShot](https://raw.githubusercontent.com/WaffloidRBX/SNN-Builder/master/example2.png)